 - Try to ride on streets and trails that have already been snowplowed.
 In New York, there are 1,240 miles of bike lanes, and thanks to the metropolitan’s infrastructure, the streets get plowed regularly.
 Try to stay in the bike lanes when you can.

 - Watch out for ice and salt on the roads.
 Both can cause your tires to skid, making you lose control and potentially steer into car traffic.
 Salt and snowplows sometimes create cracks in the pavement, so watch out for those as well.

 - Practice defensive riding by making eye contact with car drivers and being prepared to adjust quickly for someone else’s bad driving.

-Designate one bike as your winter bike.
+- Designate one bike as your winter bike.
 Ice, snow, rain, salt, and frozen grit can damage bikes, so you don’t want your prized mountain bike exposed to those elements.
 Snag a cheap bicycle and add winter wheels, bright lights, and reflectors to it to make it winter-ready.
-Since it’s cheap and not your primary bicycle, making repairs and keeping it maintained will be easier.
+Since it’s cheap and not your primary bicycle, making repairs and maintaining it will be easier.

 Contact a New York bicycle accident lawyer

-If you were hurt in a bike accident caused by a negligent driver, defective roadway, or another form of negligence, contact a New York bike accident lawyer at Hach & Rose, LLP for help right away.
+If you were hurt in a bike accident caused by a negligent driver, defective roadway, or another negligence, contact a New York bike accident lawyer at Hach & Rose, LLP for help immediately.
 Our team will be ready to stand up for you when you call (212) 779-0057 to discuss your case.